 A book on wellness and exercise after birth

-Detailed guidance on safe return to exercise after birth, exercise modification, and the management of Rectus Diastasis, Pelvic Organ Prolapse, and Incontinence are available in Taryn’s book Body Conscious: A Woman’s Guide to Holistic Pelvic Wellness and Feminine Embodiment.
+Detailed guidance on safe return to exercise after birth, exercise modification, and the management of Rectus Diastasis, Pelvic Organ Prolapse, and Incontinence is available in Taryn’s book Body Conscious: A Woman’s Guide to Holistic Pelvic Wellness and Feminine Embodiment.

-Body Conscious respects the multi-layered and dynamic nature of female wellness and the pain that we carry within – offering education, guidance, and practices, to help you reveal your unique healing path.
+Body Conscious respects the multi-layered and dynamic nature of female wellness and the pain we carry within – offering education, guidance, and practices, to help you reveal your unique healing path.
 Buy your copy now.